yoskiytip/Shading_Tools/README.txt

 # Maya Redshift texture processor
 # Created by Roman Zhuk, 2018

-EWorks with maya 2017 and later
+Works with maya 2017 and later

 Instruction:
 1. Create a folder 'shading_tools_v01' in your .../documents/maya/scripts directory